Hope Coliseum: History

+In 2016, the concourse area of the Coliseum underwent major renovation to enhance the fan experience, widening the concourse for better traffic flow, adding new concession areas (including self-serve options), and more than doubling the building's restroom capacity.

 In 2019, the playing surface was refinished and repainted.
 The look is the sixth court design in the Coliseum since opening in 1970.
 The previous court design was installed in 2009, but was repainted in 2012 when West Virginia University changed conferences from the Big East to the Big 12 in 2012.
 The new court returns to the theme of West Virginia's historic courts with a primarily blue color scheme, and the design coincides with WVU's school-wide Nike rebranding efforts.

+New seats were installed in the Coliseum in 2020, replacing the original (1970) seating.

+The arena also received a new video scoreboard, with a larger display area and higher resolution than the previous scoreboard.

+New lighting was installed in December, 2024.

-In 2025, the naming rights were sold to locally operated Hope Gas, renaming the arena Hope Coliseum.
+In September, 2025, the naming rights were sold to locally operated Hope Gas, renaming the arena Hope Coliseum.